ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 ### Operator Hub on OpenShift 4.x

 Create or set as current project `myproject`.
-Using the OCP4 OperatorHub, install the AMQ Streams 1.2.0 operator and select as installation mode "A specific namespace on the cluster" specifying the `myproject` namespace; the cluster operator will be available and able to watch Kafka related resources in this namespace only.
+Using the OpenShift 4.x OperatorHub, install the AMQ Streams 1.2.0 operator and select as installation mode "A specific namespace on the cluster" specifying the `myproject` namespace; the cluster operator will be available and able to watch Kafka related resources in this namespace only.

 ### OperatorHub.io website

-The OperatorHub.io website provides the latest version of the Strimzi project providing the Cluster Operator.
+The [OperatorHub.io]((https://operatorhub.io/)) website provides the latest version of the Strimzi project providing the Cluster Operator.
 Because the process involves the OLM installation, it's useful for OpenShift 3.11 where the Operator Hub is not already available.
 First of all, install the OLM (the user has to have adming rights to do so).